StarpTech/ghconfig/README.md

 StarpTech/shikaka  ci.yaml,release.yml  https://github.com/StarpTech/shikaka/pull/X
 ```

+## Getting started ##

+Ensure that your personal access token is exported with `GITHUB_TOKEN`.
+You can [download](https://github.com/starptech/ghconfig/releases) `ghconfig` from Github.

+### Dry-run

-You can check your generated templates without creating a PR with `--dry-run`.
+You can validate your generated templates without executing remote commands.
+Use the flag `--dry-run`.
 The output is saved to `ghconfig-debug.yml`.

 ```
 ghconfig workflow --dry-run